• About

 Georgina Campbell

 Small, stylish and light-flooded, Margadh RHA is a café by day and wine bar by night.
 No ordinary wine bar, it punches well above its weight with the kind of menu that wouldn’t be out of place at a top restaurant.
-Tapping into the zeitgeist for pared-back seasonally-led plates, the team here is part of the Mamo stable, where classically-trained chef Killian Durkin and partner Jess D’Arcy (ex-Etto) have created one of the city’s most inspired collections of food businesses.
+Tapping into the zeitgeist for pared-back seasonally-led plates, the team here is part of the Mamo of Howth stable where classically-trained chef Killian Durkin and partner Jess D’Arcy (ex-Etto) have created one of the city’s most inspired collections of food businesses.

 Floor-to-ceiling windows offer up bright, traffic-free views of Ely Place, a terrace of handsome Georgian townhouses in a quiet cul-de-sac mere footsteps from St Stephen’s Green.
 A few small outdoor tables make it a perfect summer spot to soak up the city peacefully while indoors there’s comfy seats and slimline wooden tables, mostly two-tops with one large table seating 6-8.
 (The wine bar can be hired out in its entirety, though the small tables are fixed in place so can’t be put together.)